StrongCapybara/KneeOsteoScan/README.md

 ## 📊 Model Training and Dataset
 The deep learning model was trained on a curated dataset of knee X-ray images, annotated for varying degrees of osteoarthritis severity.
 The training process involved:

-- **Data Preprocessing**: Normalization, resizing, and augmentation of images.
+- **Data Preprocessing**: Normalization, resizing and augmentation of images.
 - **Model Architecture**: Utilized a convolutional neural network (CNN) optimized for image classification tasks.
-- **Evaluation Metrics**: Accuracy, precision, recall, and F1-score were used to assess model performance.
+- **Evaluation Metrics**: Accuracy, precision, recall and F1-score were used to assess model performance.

 *Note*: Due to data privacy concerns, the dataset is not included in this repository.